 EVENTS

-The foundation organizes both regular events and special occasions, sometimes together with cooperation partners.
-These include scientific lectures such as the Hirschfeld Lectures as well as Symposia and commemorative events.
-The Hirschfeld Lectures are a series of scientific lectures and publications supported by the foundation, the publications of which are published by Wallstein Verlag.
-The foundation organizes its own symposia and other events – for example in memory of Magnus Hirschfeld and his Institute for Sexual Science 1919-1933, for the queer people persecuted and murdered under National Socialism or on queer diversity in educational research.
-Book premieres and readings as well as specialist lectures on a smaller scale are also part of the foundation’s event repertoire.
-In the first few years after its founding, the BMH organized the 1st LSBTTIQ scientific congressGleich-Geschlechtliche Erfahrungswelten“ in 2013.
+The Hirschfeld Lectures are a series of academic lectures and publications sponsored by the Foundation and published by Wallstein Verlag.
+The foundation organizes its own symposia and other events – for example in memory of Magnus Hirschfeld and his Institute for Sexual Science 1919-1933, for the persecuted and murdered queer people under National Socialism or on queer diversity in educational research.
+Book premieres and readings as well as specialist lectures on a smaller scale are also part of the foundation’s repertoire of events.
+In the first few years after its foundation, the BMH organized the 1st LGBTTIQ Science Congress “Gleich-Geschlechtliche Erfahrungswelten” in 2013.

 STRUCTURES AND PERSONS